deulabs/blaze-nav/README.md

 ### Navigate to word

-Having some text opened in editor, issue **ctrl-;** and enter letter or number which starts a word.
+Having some text opened in editor, issue **ctrl + ;** and enter letter or number which starts a word.
 Matching characters will be highlighted:

 ![Blaze fast navigate to word start](http://img35.imageshack.us/img35/7694/ifaf.png)